grafana/tutorials/content/tutorials/grafana-fundamentals.md

 1. In **Type**, choose **webhook**.
 It's the last option in the dropdown.
 1. In **Url**, paste the endpoint to your request bin.
 1. Click **Test** to send a test alert to your request bin.
 1. Navigate back to the request bin you created earlier.
 On the left side, there's now a `POST /` entry.
-Click it to see what information is sent by Grafana.
+Click it to see what information Grafana sent.
 1. Return to Grafana and click **Save contact point**.

 We have now created a dummy webhook endpoint and created a new Alerting Contact Point in Grafana.
 Now we can create an alert rule and link it to this new channel.